 Also one unusually long bleedingshould be clarified by the gynecologist.

 Sometimes it comes in addition to spotting or purulent Outflow.
 Also blow-like Pain in the lower abdomen are possible symptoms.
-Cervical cancer can also cause pain in the pelvic area or in the back.
+Uterine cancer can also cause pain in the pelvic area or in the back.

 Loss in weight and loss of appetite can be more uterine cancer symptoms.